 PaTTAN is designed to support the efforts and initiatives of the PDE and BSE, and build capacity of IUs and LEAs to serve students receiving special education services.
-The majority of technical assistance provided is tied directly to federal regulatory requirements.
-PaTTAN provides a continuum of high quality technical assistance designed to help LEAs improve student outcomes.
-PaTTAN provides support to schools, families, educators, students, and administrators via multiple statewide initiatives.
+The majority of training and technical assistance provided is tied directly to federal regulatory requirements.
+PaTTAN provides a continuum of evidence-based technical assistance designed to help LEAs improve student outcomes.
+PaTTAN provides support to schools, families, educators, students, and administrators through multiple statewide initiatives.